 SCIDpda is well-respected and recognized as a premier development authority.
 We are successful in convening and leveraging support of local development projects and facilitating communication among local community groups, outside interest groups, and property owners.

 Accessibility and Cultural Competency

-SCIDpda provides innovative programs that are culturally relevant, easily accessible and respond to the specific needs of the community.
-IDEA Space, our design center, focuses on community engagement, community and real estate development, public safety and small business technical support.
+SCIDpda provides innovative programs that are culturally relevant, easily accessible, and respond to the specific needs of the community.
+IDEA Space focuses on community engagement, community and real estate development, public safety, and small business technical support.

 SCIDpda is an effective relationship-builder with local family associations, small business owners, community members, and other community constituents living and working in the Chinatown International District.